robatron/sudoku.js/README.md

     . . . | .
 3 . | .
 2 .
     . .
 8 | 7 . . | . . .

+(See the included [converstion functions](#board-string-%E2%86%94-grid) to convert between string representations and grids, i.e., two-dimensional arrays.)

 Generate a Sudoku puzzle
 --------------------------------------------------------------------------------